tttapa/py-build-cmake/examples/minimal/README.md

 By default, pip builds packages in a temporary virtual environment, where it first installs all build dependencies.
 This can be slow, and might not be desirable during development.
-You can use the `--no-build-isolation` flag to disable this behavior.
+You can use the `--no-build-isolation` flag to disable this behavior (this requires you to install any build requirements yourself).
 See <https://pip.pypa.io/en/stable/cli/pip_install/#cmdoption-no-build-isolation>
 for more information.

 ### Installing the package in editable mode

-While developing your package, you probably don't want to reinstall it every time you make a change to one of the Python files.
-For this reason, packages can be installed in editable mode, so changes are effective immediately.
+While developing your package, you probably don't want to reinstall it every time you make a change to one of the source files.
+For this reason, packages can be installed in editable mode, so changes take effect immediately.
 ```sh
 pip install -e .
 ```